esp-rs/book/src/application-development/configuration.md

 The [`esp-config`][esp-config] crate provides a way to manage additional configuration settings.

 ## Usage
 While creating their project, the user may need to configure some additional advanced parameters, for example, place a peripheral in RAM for better performance or change the size of RX/TX queue when working with Wi-Fi and so on.
-In order to do this they will need to configure some settings provided by the `esp-config`.
+In order to do so they will need to configure some settings provided by the `esp-config`.

 The user is free to do this in two ways:
 - By setting the environment variable.
 For example, in `esp-hal` if you want to place anonymous symbols in the RAM (`ESP_HAL_CONFIG_PLACE_ANON_IN_RAM`), which is set to `false` as default, you need to create an environment variable with the same name and modify its value: